RohithJeganathan08/LSHSHackClub_IntellectualInnovators/clubs/guides/slack-channel-naming.md

 ### Hack Cincinnati

 Hack Cincinnati is similar.
-We broke our discussions up into multiple different channels, just like masonleads, but notice that we have two new and unique channels called #hc-data and #hc-important. #hc-data reports data using Zapier in real time, and #hc-important is a channel for the leadership team to announce important things, such as venue changes, big sponsorship agreements, and more!
+We broke our discussions up into multiple different channels, just like masonleads, but notice that we have two new and unique channels called #hc-data and #hc-important. #hc-data reports data using Zapier in real-time, and #hc-important is a channel for the leadership team to announce important things, such as venue changes, big sponsorship agreements, and more!

 ![](https://cloud-ixb8ojv0f.vercel.app/1image-20190730-204724.png)